seiji1997/SQL/Athena/sql_training/README.md

 ## S-001〜S-010
->S-001: display the first 10 items of all receipt details data(receipt) and visually show what kind of data you have.
+>S-001: display the first 10 items of all receipt data from the receipt table and visually show what kind of data you have.

 <details><summary>sql</summary><div>